 Wildcard Entries in User Maps

-- Default value is set as a system variable "USER_MAP_WILDCARD_CHARACTER_DEFAULT" ( access Admin > System Variables)
+- Default value is set via a system variable "USER_MAP_WILDCARD_CHARACTER_DEFAULT" (access Admin > System Variables)

 - Enter any other symbol valid for just this User Map

-- Ryan is granted access to all Country, Channel, and Product Category values
+- In row 2, Ryan is granted access to all Country, Channel, and Product Category values

-- Everyone (wildcard) has access to "United States" for all Channel and Product Category values.
-This also applies to any User not included in the User Map.
+- In row 4, everyone (it is defined by wildcard) has access to "United States" for all Channel and Product Category values.
+This also applies to any User not included in the User Map

-- Anna only has access to Wine, bought from a store visit, for two Countries (Canada and Spain)
+- In rows 6 and 7, Anna only has access to Wine, bought from a store visit, for two Countries (Canada and Spain)

-- Patrick is granted access to only one Channel (email marketing) and one Product (wine) in three Countries (Canada, France, and Spain)
+- In rows 8,9, and 10, Patrick is granted access to all Product, bought via email marketing in three Countries (Canada, France, and Spain)

-- Peter has access to all Channels in three Countries (Canada, France, and Germany), but only for Wine sales
+- In rows 11, 12, and 13, Peter has access to all Channels in three Countries (Canada, France, and Germany), but only for Wine sales

 - Map the values from the Dataset to the values in the User Map